JacpFX/JacpFX/_includes/main-documentation.md

 - name (mandatory): The <i>Perspective</i> name
 - id (mandatory): The <i>Perspective</i> id
 - components (mandatory): all referenced <i>Component</i> id's
-- active (optional): The state of the <i>Perspective</i>.
+- active (optional): The State of the <i>Perspective</i>.
 The default value is "true".
 If the value is set to "false" the perspective will be activated when it receives the first message.
 - viewLocation (optional): The path to the FXML file.
 If this attribute is set the <i>FXPerspective</i> will be handled as a declarative <i>Perspective</i>.
 - resourceBundleLocation (optional): The path to your resource bundle.
 - localeID (optional): The default locale, if not set the system default will be used.